ariawahyuw/solar-power/README_EN.md

 - Split the dataset into 80% data for _training_ and 20% data for _testing_ and _validation_ by using the `train_test_split` function in the `sklearn.model_selection` module.
 This stage is needed to obtain _training_ data for the model training process and _test_ and _validation_ data for the model evaluation process.

 - Data normalization using `MinMaxScaler` in `sklearn.preprocessing` module.
-This is so that the _range_ data values ​​are in the range 0 to 1.
+This is so that the _range_ data values are in the range 0 to 1.

 ##Modeling
 The models used are the **_artificial neural network_**, **Adaboost**, **_random forest_**, **SVR**, and **KNN** models.
 These models will be compared based on their evaluation metrics to select the best model.
 Each model is assigned `random_state=83`.